 I have always known that low pressure will drive the heat up on a tire, but I never really questioned the science behind it.
 When a tire is properly inflated it has a specific size tire footprint that sits on the roads surface.
 A properly inflated tire will have the least amount of rolling resistance, and therefore the least impact as it relates to heating up the tire.
 Now let’s say you are running 10 psi under pressure for the load that you are carrying.
 The tire footprint on the road's surface is now larger, and therefore the rolling resistance is greater, and this is what drives the heat up.

-In this example, there is 18% more rubber on the ground on a tire that is 30% under inflated.
+Let's look at at tire that is supposed to be set at 100 PSI.
+If underinflated by 30%, this increases the rubber on the ground by 18%.
 Of course, this also has a negative impact on your fuel economy.
 If you are going down the road and run over a nail and develop a slow leak, you can see how just 30% under inflated has massive effects on the tire.
 Inflation goes down, the tire heats up, and again, around 200 degrees the tire starts to break down and this is usually when the blowout occurs.

 This is the very reason that I am constantly teaching RVers about the importance of a good tire pressure monitoring system.
 Most blow outs are preceded by low pressure and high heat, and a good tire pressure monitoring system will alarm you of these occurrences as they are happening.
 For those of you that run a TPMS, you know what I mean because I get the emails from you detailing out the instances that your TPMS alarmed you in time for you to get off the road to prevent a blowout.
 Yes, a TPMS costs some money, but I am telling you, the peace of mind of knowing you will be alarmed of low pressure and high temperature conditions is priceless.
 Yes, TechnoRV sells TPMS systems, and we are confident that the TST system is the best one on the market.